TESOL Fall Schedule 2014 - Fall registration opens August 4.

 Required Reading for TESOL Certificate Program

-- Non-native English speakers should demonstrate adequate English proficiency via one of the following tests:
+- Non-native English speakers must provide English proficiency results via one of these placement tests:

 - TOEFL Score of 60+ points in the IBT

-- ACLI Score at an advanced level of written and spoken English.
+- ACLI Score at an intermediate level of written and spoken English, or equivalent.

 - Prior ESL teaching experience is not required.